JakeGrainger/SpatialMultitaper.jl/docs/src/3-transformations.md

 # Transformations

 There are various transformations that one can compute from estimates of the spectral density function.
-Each of them can either be applied to a `Matrix`, or a `SpectralEstimate`.
+Each of them can either be applied to a `Matrix`, or a `Spectra`.
 As a running example, consider a simulated example of three independent Poisson processes:
 ```@example poisson_example
 import GLMakie as Mke